HMS North Star (1810)

-HMS North Star was launched in 1810 and spent much of her naval career on the Jamaica Station.
+HMS North Star was a ship launched in 1810 and spent much of her naval career on the Jamaica Station.
 The Navy sold her in 1817 and she became the merchantman Columbo.
 Columbo sailed between Britain and India under a license from the British East India Company (EIC) until she was damaged in 1822 while returning from Ceylon.
 She was condemned at Point de Galle and sold there for breaking up.

 Royal Navy

 The Navy commissioned North Star under Commander Thomas Coe.
 He received promotion to post captain in April 1811 and at that time the Navy reclassed her as a post ship of 20 guns.
 Lloyd's List (LL) reported on 27 September 1811 that North Star had detained the Spanish ship Viscount Wellington, Wickes, master.
 Viscount Wellington had been sailing from Amelia Island to Deptford and North Star set her into Rasgate.

 On 10 May 1812 North Star was in company with Sophie when they captured Brick.

 North Star sailed for the Leeward Islands on 6 June 1813.